CDCgov/cfa-tnd-ve-widget/docs/primer.md

 \begin{align*}
 \mathrm{Protection(X=x)} &= 1 - \frac{\lambda_{F,X=x}\pi_{F,X=x}}{\lambda_{F,X=0}\pi_{F,X=0}} \\
 &= 1 - \theta_{\lambda}\theta_{\pi} \\
+&= 1 - \theta
 \end{align*}
 $$

-Thus, under the above assumptions, one minus the odds ratio of $X=x$ given exposure is an unbiased estimator of the protection conferred by antibody titer $X=x$.
+Thus, under the above assumptions, one minus the odds ratio of $X=x$ is an unbiased estimator of the protection conferred by antibody titer $X=x$.

 ### When TND Fails for Antibody Titer

 As with vaccination, many assumptions were required to make $1 - OR$ an unbiased estimator of $P(X=x)$.
-Now we will explore how relaxing some of these assumptions lead to bias.
+Now we explore how relaxing some of these assumptions creates bias.

 #### Force of Exposure Differs by Antibody Titer